Chris Brown (dancer)

-Christian Jorgensen "Chris" Brown (1896–1956) was a Native American dancer and costume maker who performed under the name Chief Lemee.
+Christian Jorgensen Brown (1896–1956) was a Native American dancer and costume maker who performed under the name Chief Lemee.
 Brown was active in Yosemite Valley from the 1920s to the 1950s.

 Background

 Brown was born in Yosemite Valley in 1896, and in his youth, his family lived near El Portal.
 His mother was Lena Brown, usually called a Southern Miwok, who married John Brown in 1900.
 He probably had some Paiute ancestry, through a band called the Kucadikadi living near Mono Lake, and may also have had Chukchansi Yokuts ancestry as well.

 Brown was named after Norwegian-born artist and basket collector Christian August Jorgensen (1860–1935), who lived in Yosemite Valley for many years.
 Brown was "well-acquainted with Miwok ritual and religion".

 Brown was known as "one of the most popular personalities in Yosemite", famous for performing "dances of his own invention, wearing elaborate beadwork and featherwork of his own design".